Strengthening Participation in State and Civil Society Institutions: Perspectives of Migrant Parents (PARMEL)

 Project description

-Democratic societies also thrive on civic engagement.
-Participation in state and civil society institutions enables individuals to actively help shape social processes, express their own positions and improve the community for the benefit of all.
+Democratic societies are enlivened by civic engagement.
+Participation in state and civic institutions allows individuals to actively shape social processes, express their own positions and improve the community for the benefit of all.
 Such forms of political participation are particularly important for people without German citizenship.
-Against this background, the project Strengthening participation in state and civil society institutions: Perspectives of migrant parents (PARMEL) is investigating the institutional and contextual conditions of parental participation in central socialisation institutions of their children as part of the DeZIM joint project Political (in)equality in post-migrant democracy (PoMigDem).
-The focus is particularly on the hitherto little-researched perspective of parents with a history of immigration.
+Against this background, the project Strengthening participation in state and civil society institutions: perspectives of migrant parents (PARMEL), as a part of the collaborative DeZIM research project Political (In)Equality in Post-Migrant Democracy (PoMigDem), examines the institutional and contextual conditions of parental participation in key institutions of socialisation focusing particularly on the under-researched perspective of parents with an immigration history.

 The aim of the project is to

-1. to identify institutional factors that favour or inhibit the participation of parents
+- identify institutional factors that enhance or inhibit the participation of immigrant parents, and

-The project pursues a mixed-methods approach that incorporates the experiences of parents with and without a history of migration in different institutional (daycare centres, schools, clubs) and regional contexts (e.g. urban/rural, diverse/homogeneous).
-The aim is to visualise similarities and differences in parental participation processes under varying conditions.
-The study examines what opportunities for participation parents perceive, what motives underlie their participation and what institutional conditions they consider necessary for greater participation.
-In addition, the diversity approaches and measures for the participation of migrant parents actually pursued by state and civil society institutions will be mapped.
-In a co-productive process with migrant organisations and representatives, starting points for political and institutional interventions to intensify parental participation will be generated based on the findings, discussed with key stakeholders and then transferred into practice.
+The project follows a mixed-methods approach that incorporates the experiences of parents with and without an immigration history in different institutional (day-care centres, schools, clubs) and regional contexts (e.g., urban/rural, diverse/homogeneous).
+The aim is to identify similarities and differences in parental participation processes under varying conditions.
+The project will analyse what opportunities for participation parents perceive, what motives underlie their participation and which institutional conditions are viewed as necessary for participation by parents.
+Additionally, the project will elaborate on diversity strategies and measures actually implemented by state and civic institutions to include immigrant parents.
+The findings will be used to generate starting points for political and institutional interventions to intensify parental participation in co-production with migrant organisations and representatives.
+These, will then be discussed with key stakeholders and transferred into practice.

 Research team